-Modern Slavery Prevention Statement 2019-2020
+Modern Slavery Prevention Statement for the financial year 2020- 2021

 Wyke Farms Ltd.’s Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships, and with respect to human rights.
 We have implemented systems and controls, to prevent modern slavery and human trafficking or human labour exploitation anywhere in our company or in our supply chains and service providers.
 We endorse and adhere to the Ethical Trading Initiative Base Code, and we are committed to all the legal requirements of The Modern Slavery Act 2015.
-This statement is supported by the Board of Directors, is reviewed in every financial year (1st April to 31st March) and can be viewed from a link on the home page of our company website.
+This statement is supported by the Board of Directors, is reviewed in every financial year (1 st April to 31 st March) and can be viewed from a link on the home page of our company website.

 Our Business Structure

 Wyke Farms Ltd manufactures cheese, butter and liquid dairy products at the Head Office Site in Wyke Champflower, (Bruton/ Lamyatt), which also oversees operations of our Anaerobic Digester Plant.
 Cheese is matured and stored at our Wincanton site, from where it is cut, packed and distributed.
-As well as owning 3 local dairy farms, Wyke has contracts with other local dairy farms and buys additional milk and cream.
+As well as owning 2 local dairy farms, Wyke has contracts with other local dairy farms and buys additional milk and cream.

-Our Company – Due Diligence
+Our Company – Due Diligence.

 Wyke Farms Ltd has two designated Anti-Slavery Officers, based in Bruton and Wincanton respectively.
 Wyke makes appropriate checks on all employees and recruitment agencies to know who is working for, or on behalf of us.
 We ensure that employees are entitled to work in the UK, have the suitable documentation, that working hours are agreed and fair, and that wages received through official means.
 Both sites (Bruton / Lamyatt, and Wincanton) are members of Sedex.
 We welcome and co-operate with SMETA audits.

-Milk Procurement – Due Diligence
+Milk Procurement – Due Diligence.

 Every supplying farm must adhere to the Red Tractor Dairy Assurance Scheme standards, which contains a specific requirement that, where labour providers are used to supply temporary or permanent staff, a Gangmasters Licence must be held.
 External auditors visit each farm frequently to monitor conditions.

-Our Suppliers / External Service Providers – Due Diligence and Risk Assessment
+Our Suppliers / External Service Providers – Due Diligence and Risk Assessment.